 Two NCEES exams: the FE early in your career and the discipline-specific PE after four years of qualifying experience.

 You'll take a two-part exam.
-The first covers national materials engineering principles and shows up the same way in every state.
-The second tests your state's specific laws and regulations.
-Most states outsource testing to companies like PSI, Pearson VUE, or Prometric, which means you'll schedule your exam through their websites and test at their centers.
-The exact number of questions, time limits, and passing scores vary by state.
-Check your state board's website for those details before you register.
+The first portion covers national materials engineering standards and is identical across all states.
+The second tests your knowledge of your state's specific laws and regulations.
+Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
+You'll schedule your test through their platforms and test at their authorized centers.
+The exam format typically includes multiple-choice questions that assess both technical knowledge and practical application.
+Check your state's engineering board for exact passing scores, which vary by jurisdiction.

 Most states require professional development hours between renewals.
 Some states waive CE for PEs in certain disciplines.